 “Your philosophy won’t help us escape from here.”

 Cruz paused for a moment.
 “You’re right.
 But it will help us to live as humans until we are no more.
 We’ll have hope and love.
 And now, we need to add faith to that.
-I’m not prepared to make the observation that consequences or outcomes determine what is right.
+I’m not prepared to say that consequences or outcomes determine what is right.
 I want to fight for what is right.”

 I looked down at the ground, somewhat embarrassed at my wavering.
 “I guess I do too.
 It just all seems so overwhelming.”

 “I know.”
 Cruz said, as he put his arm around me.
 “But as soon as we stop fighting for justice, we lose not only our lives, but our humanity.
-That’s why most of humanity stopped being human a long time ago.”
+That’s why most of humanity started seeming less human a long time ago.”

 We spent the next few hours devising the best plan we could.
 Basically, since Cruz had more access to areas restricted to tourists, he would be able to set up a bunch of diversions: explosions, system malfunctions, etcetera.
 While he was doing that, all I had to do was acquire a ship.
 When Cruz first said this, I thought he was crazy, but he actually had it all worked out.
 He was going to take my specs back with him tonight so he could hack them with the appropriate level security information I’d need to access the docking bay.

 Once I was in the bay, I shouldn’t have much of a problem.
 Since we were planning on doing all this at three in the morning, there wouldn’t be much, if any security inside the bays.
-It was assumed that if you were able to make it into the bay, you were authorized.
-Furthermore, all of the organics seemed to be on the same page, and even if anyone did want to escape, and somehow managed, it would practically be suicide by starvation.
-So once I was in the bay, I should be clear.
+It was assumed that if you were able to make it through all the security measures and into the bay, you were authorized.
+Furthermore, all the organics seemed to be on the same page here on Ardua, with no previous uprisings or hint of any in the future.
+Even if anyone did want to escape, and somehow managed, it would practically be suicide by starvation.
+Once I was in the bay, I should be in the clear.

 After I boarded one of the ships, I was to wait for Cruz.
 If he did not arrive promptly by 3:30, I was to leave without him.
 Out of all the steps of the plan, this was the one I was the most worried about.
-Cruz was also going to upload a program to my specs which would assist me in getting one of the ships started and flying on a programmed course, just in case I had to leave without him.
+Cruz was also going to upload a program to my specs which would assist me in getting one of the ships started and flying on a pre-programmed course, just in case I had to leave without him.
 That made me nervous.
 But even if Cruz did show up, this seemed to be the part of the plan where everything could go wrong.

 As soon as one of the ships was started up, the station would go on lockdown.
 Cruz said he would be able to disable the initial lockdown sequence, but that would most likely only hold the bay doors open for a minute, give or take thirty seconds.
 So we had to get the ship started and moving out of the doors in at best, ninety seconds, and at worst thirty.
 And even that was assuming that Cruz could actually bypass the system, which he thinks he can.